 Josh joined Boulder Crest in June 2014 and served as the organization's Director of Strategy until the end of 2017.
 In this role, Josh was responsible for the development of strategy - ranging from marketing, communications and strategic partnerships to program delivery and follow-on support.
 Josh led Boulder Crest's efforts to develop the nation's first comprehensive, non-clinical curriculum for Post-Traumatic Growth, based on our breakthrough Warrior PATHH program, and is the author of four books: the Warrior PATHH Instructor Guide, Warrior PATHH Student Guide,Warrior PATHH Journal, and A Warrior's Journey.
-Josh, along with Boulder Crest's Founder and Chairman, Ken Falke, is writing Struggle Well, which will be available for purchase on May 1, 2018.
+Josh, along with Boulder Crest's Founder and Chairman, Ken Falke, wrote Struggle Well: Thriving in the Aftermath of Trauma.

 In 2017, Josh was named as one of 60 Presidential Leadership Scholars.
 Established by the presidential centers of George W. Bush, William J. Clinton, George H.W.
 Bush, and Lyndon B. Johnson, the Presidential Leadership Scholar program is an innovative leadership program designed to ensure that scholars have the opportunity to succeed in creating and executing meaningful and impactful leadership projects in communities across the nation.

 Prior to joining Boulder Crest, Josh worked as a communications executive at ExxonMobil's Dallas headquarters from 2006-2011, and was an entrepreneur-in-residence at 2M Companies.
 During his time at 2M, Josh began advising several non-profit organizations supporting veterans, with a specific focus on PTSD.
 After volunteering for a number of months, and in recognition of the remarkable strength, capacity and potential of the men and women of the U.S. military, Josh decided to dedicate his life to ensuring that service members, veterans and their families had the opportunity to live the great lives they deserved – full of passion, purpose and service – here at home.